OctoPrint/plugins.octoprint.org/_plugins/physicalbutton.md

 - url: /assets/img/plugins/physicalbutton/PhysicalButton_delete.png
   alt: Image that shows a modal to confirm the deletion of a configured button.
   caption: Before deleting a button you have to confirm the deletion.
+- url: /assets/img/plugins/physicalbutton/PhysicalButton_backup.png
+  alt: Image that shows a modal to upload a configuration/backup file.
+  caption: Image that shows a modal to upload a backup file.

 featuredimage: /assets/img/plugins/physicalbutton/PhysicalButton_Logo.png